benedettoandrea/benedettoandrea/README.md

 ### Hi 🧙‍♂️

-I'm a designer and developer based in Milan with a soft spot for music and graffiti writing.
+I'm a Swiss-Italian designer currently based in Milan with a soft spot for coding and graffiti writing.

 Some projects I've worked on:
 - [Automotifs](https://densitydesign.github.io/dd18-group-7/) · A collection of recurring communication strategies related to sustainability in car adverts on YouTube